 Soon, people realized that despite the contamination of the site, there were extensive and healthy wildlife populations throughout the Arsenal.
 Deer, prairie dogs, coyotes, and many species of hawks, owls and other birds thrived in the abandoned fields, grasslands and wood lots that had been protected from forty years of urban sprawl and development.
 In 1992, Congress passed the Rocky Mountain Arsenal National Wildlife Refuge Act, designating the site as a future refuge.
 Since then, the U.S. Fish and Wildlife Service has managed the site "as if it were a refuge," monitoring wildlife health, restoring native prairie habitats, and providing opportunities for spectacular wildlife viewing and recreation.

 See some wildlife that is next door to the city!
-This two-hour guided tour is available each Saturday, Sunday and Wednesday except for holidays, starting at 10 a.m.
 Wildlife you may see on the tour includes bison, coyotes, raptors, mule and white-tailed deer and many song birds.
-Reservations are required - call 303-289-0930.
+Reservations are required.

 The RMA Sport Fishing Program has been extremely popular for anglers, providing a serene natural setting and a great "catch" rate of more than one fish per hour during the past 10 years.
-Game fish in Lake Mary includes largemouth bass, channel catfish, white and black crappie, bluegill, and yellow perch.
+Game fish in Lake Mary include large-mouth bass, channel catfish, white and black crappie, bluegill and yellow perch.
 Grass carp are present in Lake Mary to control vegetation growth and common carp are present in both lakes.
+Fishing is permitted on Tuesdays, Saturdays and Sundays from 6:00 a.m. to 6:00 p.m.
 Note: the fishing program is "catch-and-release."

 DIRECTIONS: The Refuge is 11 miles northeast of Denver.
 From I-70 take the Havana Street exit north to 56th Avenue.
 Proceed forward through the gate and follow any posted directions.